 A. You can register online using the pink "Register" button at the top of this page.
-You can also register offline by downloading a registration form (coming soon) and mailing to the address below with payment:
+You can also register offline by downloading a mail-in registration form and mailing to the address below with payment:

 2880 Sunrise Blvd., Suite 220